How to Draw Cartoon Characters from Observation

 First step is drawing with a pencil.

-The pencil-drawing step will be the hardest.
+The pencil-drawing step is the hardest.
 Accuracy is the key for likeness.

 The main advantage of drawing with a pencil is the ability to erase and correct mistakes.